Essentials Week 1 Grammar - FREE Activities and Lessons

 As I mentioned at the top of this blog post, I absolutely love the Classical Conversations Essentials curriculum for grades 4-6.

-Each week, I was spending so much time creating my own activities to help my daughter master the material.
+I was spending so much time creating my own activities to help my children master the weekly lessons.

 I have been writing curriculum and creating activities for my classroom students for years, and I am so excited to pivot and create engaging resources to use at home with my own kiddos.